JamesMGreene/gh-cover-letter/GITHUB-TODO.md

  - Improve branch visualizations, e.g. consider [**@ariya**][gh/ariya]'s [comments][ariya/blog/viewer].

+### Notifications
+ - Notifications are obviously very handy as they can save a user a lot of effort from having to look through all of their repos and issues of interest to find out if there were any updates.
+However, it is unfortunate that users have to click into the notification's host page in order to see the actual text.
+I would love to implement a simple notification previewing functionality such that users could view the notification's text from the central Notifications page and be able to mark it as read.
+If they still need additional context to understand the message or would like to reply to it, then they will still need to click through to the notification's host page as they do today.

 ### Gists
  - Allow users to name their Gists.
 The names don't necessarily need to be restricted to unique names as Gists already have unique numerical IDs; rather, the names would just to empower users to not be at the whim of